Inside Men

 Inside Men is a British television drama series, consisting of four episodes, transmitted from 2 to 23 February 2012 on BBC One.
-The series was filmed in Bristol between June and August 2011, with filming taking place over a 10-week period.
+The serial was written by Tony Basgallop.

 On 9 March 2012 it was reported the series would not be returning for a second run, being a one-off drama.

 Plot

-The serial was written by Tony Basgallop.
 It follows the story of an armed robbery at a secure money counting house in Bristol, the events that lead up to it, characters who work there and the aftermath.
 It begins with a depiction of the brutal robbery and then explores the motivations of those who committed the crime.

 The three main characters are John Coniston (Steven Mackintosh), who is the seemingly straightlaced manager of the secure depot; Marcus (Warren Brown), who moves trolleys of cash; and security guard Chris (Ashley Walters).